VISARUN stamp

 Original kiosk wall, Sremska Raca waiting zone.

 The poem does not explain the border.
-It speaks from inside the absurd routine: the compressed month, the half-joke of tourism, the instruction to smoke and return.
-VISARUN keeps that tone at the center of the experience.
+It speaks from inside the absurd routine: the official word “tourism”, the compressed month, the impossibility of return, the instruction to smoke and go back.
+In the first chapter, five objects reveal its five lines, turning the wall text into a ritual of recognition.

 Здравствуйте, любитель туризма!